Broome County Corrections Division

 Satellite View of Broome County Corrections Division

-The Broome County Corrections Division is a medium-security detention center located at 155 Lt Vanwinkle Dr Binghamton, NY which is operated locally by the Broome County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Broome Co Jail is a detention center located at 155 Lt Vanwinkle Dr Binghamton, NY which is operated locally by the Broome County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Broome County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Binghamton Police Department who do not have their own long-term lock-up.
+Broome County accepts inmates from surrounding towns, Binghamton Police Department, and the US Marshal's Service.

 Broome County is operating a 536-bed direct supervision correctional facility that uses double celling, to eliminate the need to board out inmates and maintain state-ready and federal inmate revenues.
 The use of double-bunking resulted in significant cost savings for taxpayers.
 The Division continues to monitors gang membership and activities in the facility to ensure a safer working environment for staff and safer custodial environment for other inmates.
 The Division cooperates with the Broome County Health Dept. to provide screening and treatment to jail inmates for sexually transmitted and contagious diseases in order to protect the public upon the inmate's release.
 This program provides for a successful transition back into the community and ensures follow up by a community service provider.